 The State of Washington enacted legislation in 2014 that directed the Washington Department of Enterprise Services to “establish purchasing and procurement policies that provide a preference for products and products in packaging that does not contain polychlorinated biphenyls.”
 RCW 39.26.280.
 The legislation also precluded other State agencies from knowingly purchasing “products or products in packaging containing polychlorinated biphenyls above the practical quantification limit except when it is not cost-effective or technically feasible to do so.”
 Id.
 This legislation was adopted, in part, as a result of Task Force efforts to discourage use of products containing PCBs.
 In June of 2014, the City of Spokane enacted a similar municipal ordinance providing a preference in City purchases for products and products in packaging that do not contain PCBs.
 Spokane County passed an almost identical resolution (#2014-1022) in December 2014.
-Implementation of the municipal ordinances should not only reduce the introduction materials containing PCBs, but also facilitate the development of an economic market with reduced amounts of PCBs (EPA, 2015).
+Implementation of the municipal ordinances should reduce the introduction of materials containing PCBs, and also facilitate the development of an economic market with reduced amounts of PCBs (EPA, 2015).

 5.6.1 Schedule and Monitoring Program